Credit: Kletr | Shutterstock

 Even better, the process is so simple that Pyun and his colleagues call it "cave man chemistry."
 The simplicity and low cost make it an attractive option for industry, Pyun said.
 The team has been approached by several companies interested in taking the sulfur polymerization process commercial.

 Which could be good news for the environment.
 Conventional oil and gas reservoirs are about 1 to 5 percent sulfur, Pyun said.
 More and more, however, oil and gas exploration is tapping into unconventional reservoirs filled with nastier stuff: The oil from tar sands in Alberta, Canada, is 20 percent sulfur.
 Some new fields in the Middle East produce oil that is up to 40 percent sulfur, Pyun added.

-"We're only going to produce more sulfur," he said.
+"We're only going to produce more sulfur," he said, adding that they refer to sulfur as the “garbage of transportation” because it is the byproduct of petroleum refining.
 With any luck, his team's process can turn that garbage into something useful.